syncfusion-content/blazor-docs/blazor/numeric-textbox/getting-started.md

 # Getting Started with Blazor Numeric TextBox Component

-This section briefly explains about how to include a [Blazor NumericTextBox](https://www.syncfusion.com/blazor-components/blazor-numeric-textbox) Component in your Blazor Server-Side and Client-Side application.
-You can refer to our Getting Started with [Blazor Server-Side NumericTextBox](../getting-started/blazor-server-side-visual-studio/) and [Blazor WebAssembly NumericTextBox](../getting-started/blazor-webassembly-visual-studio/) documentation pages for configuration specifications.
+This section briefly explains about how to include a [Blazor NumericTextBox](https://www.syncfusion.com/blazor-components/blazor-numeric-textbox) component in your Blazor Server-Side and Client-Side application.
+You can refer to Getting Started with [Blazor Server-Side NumericTextBox](../getting-started/blazor-server-side-visual-studio/) and [Blazor WebAssembly NumericTextBox](../getting-started/blazor-webassembly-visual-studio/) documentation pages for configuration specifications.

-To get start quickly with Blazor NumericTextBox component, you can check on this video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=QJGjKRXurv8"%}